 In recent decades, the “broken windows” approach to policing has led several large U.S. cities to employ the proactive policing program known as “Stop, Question, and Frisk” (SQF).
 The New York City Police Department (NYPD) made over 5 million such stops between 2002 and 2016.

 Late elementary school and middle school has long been seen as a critical point in child development, and several studies have shown that students experience a decline in performance when they transition from elementary to middle or middle to high school, and that they do not recover from these dips.
 Local school boards may choose to operate schools as K-8 combined elementary and middle schools or as K-5 elementary schools with separate middle schools, but little is known about how this structuring of grades might influence health outcomes or behavior.

 Prior research suggests that universal pre-kindergarten programs can generate lifetime benefits, but the mechanisms generating these effects are not well understood.
 In 2014, New York City made all 4-year-old children eligible for universal pre-k programs that emphasized developmental and health screening.
 We examine the effect of this program on health outcomes.

 Surprisingly little is known about how housing policy and neighborhood features impact health.
-This project will identify evidence-based housing policies to improve health, and develop a measure to understand the real-time impact of housing policy on health outcomes.
+This project will examine several housing policies in New York City that may affect health, and develop a measure to understand the real-time impact of housing policy on health outcomes.

 While transportation planning has not traditionally been linked to health, it affects health in various ways.
 This project will analyze policies around transportation-associated access to health care, develop a transportation-related project to reduce injuries and mortality, assess the affects that access to cycling has on health, and develop measures of transportation-sensitive health conditions.